-- 2.1 The aim of this policy is to: - Encourage staff to question and act upon reasonably held concerns and feel confident raising them. - Ensure any concerns raised will be properly investigated in a professional and confidential manner. - ➤ Provide reassurance that staff will be protected from reprisals or victimisation for raising concerns in good faith and that their confidentiality will be respected. - Encourage a culture of openness. - 2.2 It is intended to cover serious concerns about malpractice that fall outside the scope of other procedures and applies to all staff within the OPCC, including volunteers. - 2.3 This is not a policy to be used in order to question financial decisions or business strategy, nor should it be used to raise matters which would normally be considered under a human resources grievance procedure (for example harassment, bullying or discrimination) or are already the subject of a disciplinary procedure. - 2.4 Everyone has a responsibility to report any concerns as soon as they become aware of them.
+- 2.1 The aim of this policy is to: - Encourage staff to question and act upon reasonably held concerns and feel confident raising them. - Ensure any concerns raised will be properly investigated in a professional and confidential manner. - ➤ Provide reassurance that staff will be protected from reprisals or victimisation for raising concerns in good faith and that their confidentiality will be respected. - Encourage a culture of openness. - 2.2 This policy is intended to cover serious concerns about malpractice and applies to all staff and volunteers within the OPCC. - 2.3 This is not a policy to be used in order to question financial decisions or business strategy, nor should it be used to raise matters which would normally be considered under a human resources grievance procedure or are already the subject of a disciplinary procedure. - 2.4 Everyone has a responsibility to report any concerns as soon as they become aware of them.
 If there is uncertainty about whether something is within scope of this policy, it is preferable that any concerns are reported rather than kept to oneself. - 2.5 This policy also acknowledges that OPCC staff work closely with Gwent Police and may raise concerns of perceived malpractice within Gwent Police.
-If a disclosure is made that relates to Gwent Police, the Chief Executive will need to discuss with either the Deputy Chief Constable or Head of Professional Standards, how this information is then shared with Gwent Police in order for the concerns raised to be progressed.
+If a disclosure is made that relates to Gwent Police, the Chief Executive will need to discuss this with either the Deputy Chief Constable or Head of Professional Standards of Gwent Police in order for the concerns raised to be progressed.